 3: You get to say stuff that you wouldn’t dare say in real life.
 Meet me face to face and all I tend to say ”Ahhh, that’s nice.”
 A lot.
 Although to be honest, you’ll probably never get to meet me in real life because I’m antisocial.
 I just stay at home with my dog.
 And cry a lot in the toilet.

 4: You get to read fantastic posts from extremely talented writers.
 Before I started blogging I’d scan the National Geographic for five minutes in the toilet each morning.
 That’s if I was lucky.
 Usually, it meant reading the same page over and over since I always lost my place.
 Now, I have an array of well written and more often than not funny posts at my fingertips.
-Men and women who write about all the stuff I love, such as how hard it is to be a parent.
 It’s so refreshing to read about other things other than why the world is running out of water and what the green-eyed frog lives on in Mozambique.